invent-shubham/husky/README.md

 > Git hooks made easy

+Forked from husky 4.3.5 , Prevents bad commit or push (git hooks, pre-commit/precommit, pre-push/prepush, post-merge/postmerge and all that stuff...) , create .githooks-java folder and write husky-[hookname].java

+So Not having Node or NPM is not a problem install this package even from mvn

+create folder on root of .git as .githooks-java and and java code for hooks needed in format husky-[hookname].java eg - you want to do stuff in java way / run java code use create .githooks-java/husky-pre-commit.java

+All hooks ->

 Husky can prevent bad `git commit`, `git push` and more 🐶 _woof!_

 **Announcement: Husky v5 has been published, to view v5 docs click [here](https://typicode.github.io/husky).**